Current to 3/17/2017 [what's this?]

 Law firm bank accounts are the subject of intense scrutiny and must be given serious consideration.
 Generally speaking, lawyers must segregate client funds from the firm’s general account.
 MRPC 1.15(d).
 Commingling client funds or third-party funds with lawyer funds will amount to professional misconduct.
 You should set up the following accounts for your practice:

-- An Interest on Lawyer Trust Account (IOLTA) Account.
-This trust account is intended for all client funds that cannot earn income for the client in excess of the costs incurred to secure such income while the funds are held.
-As of October 18, 2005, the old bright-line rule of $50 interest threshold was eliminated.
-MRPC 1.15(e), as amended, contains a list of factors a lawyer should consider in determining whether a client’s funds should be deposited in an IOLTA or non-IOLTA account.
+- Interest on Lawyer Trust Account (IOLTA) Account.
+This trust account must be established if you are handling client funds in an average bank balance large enough to accrue interest in excess of service charges.
+MRPC 1.15(e) contains a list of factors a lawyer should consider in determining whether a client’s funds should be deposited in an IOLTA or non-IOLTA account.
 The Michigan State Bar Foundation monitors the fund.
 The Michigan Supreme Court has ordered that the depositing bank must remit interest on the IOLTA account, less reasonable service charges, to the Foundation each quarter.
 The Foundation regulates the establishment of the account, filing forms, and signature cards.
 See the How-To Kit Open an IOLTA Account.